 Does not meet expectations: The faculty member with assigned FTE for service or an approved exception for service provided limited or insufficient evidence of service, during the review period, falling below the agreed-upon expectations in either scope, alignment, or total contribution hours.

-Meets expectations: [The faculty member with assigned FTE for service or an approved exception for service provided evidence of service consistent with FTE and or position description, during the review period, falling below the agreed-upon expectations in either scope, alignment, or total contribution hours.
+Meets expectations: The faculty member with assigned FTE for service or an approved exception for service provided evidence of service consistent with FTE and or position description, during the review period, in terms of scope, alignment, or total contribution hours.

 Professional Development